About the Bible

 About the Holy Spirit

-God the Holy Spirit calls all people to the Savior, and permanently indwells every believer upon his or her saving faith in Jesus Christ.
-He was sent to guide, teach, encourage and empower the believer and convict the world of guilt in regard to sin and righteousness and judgment.
+God the Holy Spirit calls all people to the Savior and permanently indwells every believer upon his or her saving faith in Jesus Christ.
+He was sent to guide, teach, encourage and empower the believer and convict the world of guilt in regard to sin, righteousness, and judgment.

 God created man in His image to have fellowship with Him; man rebelled against God’s command, incurring both physical and spiritual death.
 All men are born with a sinful nature and are separated from God.